Fractured Magic: Egil Interlude III

 He nodded.

 Ellaes, the patron goddess of the nympherai.
-He hadn’t realized the Oracle made her home in one of the goddess’s temples.
+He hadn’t realized the oracle made her home in one of her temples.

 Devikra led him around the building, then down a hidden staircase.
-Before she even reached the door at the bottom, it was swinging open, answered by an alfar woman with long ears and close-cropped hair.
+The door at the bottom swung open before she’d even reached it, hold by an alfar woman with long ears and close-cropped hair.
 She glanced over Egil curiously before dropping into a curtsy.

 “My handmaiden, Wilhara,” Devikra told Egil, skipping the last few steps to where Wilhara waited.
-“Did anyone notice I was gone, Wil?”
+“Did anyone notice I was gone?”

 Wilhara answered with another curtsy, then stepped aside to let them in.
 “All was quiet.”